tmorin/homecloud-ansible/README.md

 - `service_swarm`: install and configure Docker Swarm
 - `service_ceph`: install and configure a Ceph cluster with cephadm
 - `service_keepalived`: install and configure Keepalived with Docker container
-- `service_nas`: install and configure Samba and syncthing
+- `service_dnas`: install and configure Samba and syncthing

 Roles deploying ready-to-use Docker Swarm stacks: